New Rapid Weight Loss Program

-Strength Training Packages: Following the trial sessions, you have a choice of continuing your personalized strength training program with 25, 45 or 90 live sessions per year.
+Packages: Following the trial sessions, you have a choice of continuing your personalized program with Nutri-Health+, or the 25+, 45+ or 90+.
 These sessions can be completed according to your schedule and availability.
 It’s up to you to decide when you want to do the sessions over 12 months.

 S+ provides you with the best strength training experience—the most effective, efficient and safest—you have ever had.

 I am available to work with you on your personalized, progressive strength training and nutrition coaching program Monday to Friday, from 9:00 AM to 5:00 PM and select evenings.

 The S+ Values

 “At S+ we believe that a balance in life is important.
 This is one of the reasons we are champions of HIT.
 It allows you to achieve better health in less time…leaving you more time to do the things you love to do.

-One of the things that I love to do is to spend time with my young family.
+One of the things that I love to do is to spend time with my family.
 I spend my evenings and weekends with my family—cooking healthy meals, helping with homework, playing games, watching funny shows, going for walks…enjoying life!

 We hope to be able to serve you now.
 But if not now, we hope to see you soon!”